-- → Understand how to distinguish Capital and Revenue Transitions - → Develop an idea about the Accounting Cycle and its various stages - Learn about the recording of transactions in Journal and posting them to Ledgers - Learn the preparation of Cash Book, Bank Book and Bank Reconciliation Statement - ↓ Understand the use of Trial Balance and its preparation methodology - Learn how adjustments and rectification entries are passed before finalization of accounts - Learn accounting for Depreciation and Provision for Doubtful Debt business is an economic activity undertaken with the objective of earning profits and to maximize the wealth of the owners.
+- Understand the four frameworks of accounting and various accounting concepts and conventions - → Understand how to distinguish Capital and Revenue Transitions - → Develop an idea about the Accounting Cycle and its various stages - Learn about the recording of transactions in Journal and posting them to Ledgers - Learn the preparation of Cash Book, Bank Book and Bank Reconciliation Statement - Learn how adjustments and rectification entries are passed before finalization of accounts - Learn accounting for Depreciation and Provision for Doubtful Debt business is an economic activity undertaken with the objective of earning profits and to maximize the wealth of the owners.
 A business cannot run in isolation.
 Largely, the business activities are carried out by people coming together with a purpose to serve a common cause.
 This team is often referred to as an organization, which could be in different forms such as sole proprietorship, partnership, body corporate etc. The rules of business are based on general principles of trade, social values, and statutory framework encompassing national or international boundaries.
 While these variables could be different for different businesses, different countries etc., the basic purpose is to add value to a product or service in order to satisfy customer demand.